EnsembleProjects/datalabs/README.md

 ![CNCF Cloud Native Landscape](https://landscape.cncf.io/images/landscape.png)

-This clearly can be overwhelming, so here we will use a very simple technology stack that will be sufficient for our needs and can be augmented as new requirements arise.
+This clearly can be overwhelming, so here we will use a very simple technology stack for our infrastructure that will be sufficient for our needs and can be augmented as new requirements arise.

-##### A simple technology stack for developing and delivering cloud-native applications:
+##### A simple infrastructure stack for developing and delivering cloud-native applications:

 ![Cloud-Native Technology Stack](./doc/img/stack.png)